 - Now you can visit the PDC website or Sky Sports app and stream the darts tournament from start to finish!

-The 2021/21 darts tournament will be broadcast on Sky Sports, RTL7, DAZN, as well as the PDC darts website.
+The 2022 darts tournament will be broadcast on Sky Sports, RTL7, DAZN, as well as the PDC darts and PDC Rest of the World websites.

 You'll need a subscription to tune into these streaming services – and you'll need one before you can access the action via a VPN, too.
-A PDC subscription is available for £9.99 a month (or £49.99 for the year), though the service is only currently available for customers in the UK, Ireland, and Netherlands.
+A PDC subscription is available for the UK, Ireland, and Netherlands citizens at £9.99 a month (or £59.99 for the year).

 Sky Sports will be following the action on its dedicated Sky Sports Darts channel.
 If you're not an existing Sky Sports customer, you'll still be able to keep up with the channel's coverage by purchasing a NowTV Sky Sports pass.
 This pass includes access to Sky Sports Darts, and there are no pesky contracts to worry about.
-Select from a day pass at £9.99, or purchase a month pass at £25.
+Select from a day pass at £9.98, or purchase a monthly pass at £33.99 (£25 a month if you opt for a 6-month subscription).

 When is the William Hill Darts World Championship?

-This year's tournament will take place in London's prestigious Alexandra Palace, and the action kicks off on December 15th, with the first and second rounds playing during the run-up to Christmas.
-The third and fourth rounds will take place in the days between Christmas and New Year, and once 2021 has been rung in, the tournament enters its final stages.
+This year's tournament will take place in London's prestigious Alexandra Palace, and the action kicks off on December 15th, with a total of seven rounds before the final match on January 3rd.
+The first and second rounds will play during the run-up to Christmas.
+The third and fourth rounds will take place in the days between Christmas and New Year, and once 2022 has been rung in, the tournament enters its final stages.
 New Year's Day will decide the quarter-finals, semi-finals fall on January 2nd, and the grand finale will take place on January 3rd.

 Looking for the fixtures?